dsc-courses/dsc106-2025-wi/labs/lab05/index.md

 ![alt text](images/legend-unstyled.png)

 We need to add some CSS to make it look like an actual legend.
 You can experiment with the styles to make it look the way you want, but we’re including some tips below.
+Also note that the trick here is we added a `<span>` with a “swatch” class to each `<li>` so we can style them.

 #### Making the swatch look like a swatch